dojncp/cmtrip/README.md

 **(2) Authentication**
 Users must register and log in to use the system.
 Password recovery and modification features are coming soon.
 It uses **sa-token** (official docs: https://sa-token.cc/index.html) with a Role-User-Permission hierarchy to manage access.
 Developers can use annotations for flexible access control.
+The default top-privileged user is `superAdmin` with the password `123456`.
+This user cannot be modified or deleted.

 **(3) Core Features**
 Each **trip** can contain multiple **actions**.
 Users can upload one image per trip or action.
 Future updates may include budget estimation via travel pass suggestions.